b1b4b7b4/nvim/README.md

 ## VScode theme

-To install the VSCode theme, you need to include the following code in your packer.lua file:
+To install the VSCode theme (https://github.com/Mofiqul/vscode.nvim), you need to include the following code in your packer.lua file:

 ```lua
 use 'Mofiqul/vscode.nvim'